miwipe/ngsLCA/README.md

 make HTSSRC=../htslib
 ```
 # Test dataset
-For a quick test of the installation, alignment files in bam formats can be found in the folder: "bam_files"
+For a quick test of the ngsLCA, alignment files in bam format as inout can be found in the folder: "bam_files".

 To generate alignment files from your own data (in bam/sam) please follow this quick guide on how to prepare your own data:

 1. Download raw sequencing data, example fastq-files can be found in the fastq folder (It is assumed that all fastq-files have been demultiplexed, trimmed and quality controlled).

-2. Download a database of your own choice but based on the ncbi taxonomy (it is required that the fasta header in the database contains ncbi accession no. provided by ncbi and that this appears in the first field of the header).
-This could be the RefSeq plastid database:
+2. Download a database of your own choice.
+The toolit is built upon the NCBI taxonomy therefore requires the reference database(s) complying to the NCBI format, i.e. fasta header should contain accession ID as the first string that appears in the NCBI access2taxID file, and the corresponded taxID is present in NCBI taxonomy dmp files.
+This could be the NCBI-nt and NCBI-RefSeq, for example NCBI-Refseq plastid database:

 ```
 mkdir refseq_plastids;